TurbinAlp/kopqela_loan/FINAL_SUCCESS_REPORT.md

 ## 🎉 HONGERA!
 CONGRATULATIONS!

-Your Kopqela Sales & Credit Management System is now **LIVE and OPERATIONAL**!
+Your Koppela Sales & Credit Management System is now **LIVE and OPERATIONAL**!

 **Access Your System:**
 - **Registration:** http://localhost:3000/register